Open Season (2006 film): Plot

-The next day, Boog realizes that Elliot has no clue where they are going.
-The two are confronted by Shaw and accidentally destroy Reilly's dam trying to get away, causing a flash flood which sends the animals and Shaw plummeting down the waterfall into the hunting grounds, where everyone at first blames Boog for sending them there.
+The next day, Boog realizes that Elliot has no clue where they are going after reencountering Reilly's beavers.
+The two are confronted by Shaw and accidentally destroy Reilly's dam trying to get away, causing a water flood which sends the animals and Shaw plummeting down the waterfall into the hunting grounds, where everyone at first blames Boog for sending them there.
 Elliot defends him but when Boog realizes Elliot lied about knowing the way back as a means of keeping them close, Boog ends his friendship with him and angrily storms off, but ends up in Shaw's log cabin.
-Upon discovering Shaw's taxidermy collection and Shaw returning and discovering him, Boog escapes and finds a nearby road leading back to Timberline.
+Upon discovering Shaw's taxidermy collection and Shaw returning and discovering him, Boog narrowly escapes and finds a nearby road leading back to Timberline.
 Realizing the danger the animals are in and seeing a few hunters pass by in their trucks, Boog returns to the woods, reconciles with Elliot, and rallies the animals to defend themselves against the hunters.
-They scavenge supplies from an RV owned by a traveling couple named Bob, who is mute and Bobbie, who are looking for Bigfoot, while their pet dachshund Mr. Weenie joins the forest animals.
+They scavenge supplies from an RV owned by a traveling couple named Bob and Bobbie, who are looking for Bigfoot, while their pet dachshund Mr. Weenie joins the forest animals.

 The next day, Boog leads a revolution against the hunters, ending with them running away after McSquizzy blows up their trucks with a large propane tank.
-Shaw returns for a final showdown with Boog, but before he can shoot Boog, Elliot throws himself in front of Boog and takes the shot, prompting Boog to confront Shaw and tie him up with his own gun.
+While the animals celebrate open season being permanently shut down, Shaw returns for a final showdown with Boog, but before he can shoot Boog, Elliot throws himself in front of Boog and takes the shot, prompting Boog to confront Shaw and tie him up with his own gun.
 Afterwards, Boog discovers that Elliot survived, only losing his other antler.
-The forest animals thank Boog for his help and take out their vengeance on Shaw by smothering him with honey and pillow feathers, sending him fleeing into the woods.
-Beth later returns in a helicopter to take Boog back home, but, having learned to appreciate his new home, he decides to stay in the forest with Beth's blessing.
+The forest animals thank Boog for his help and continue celebrating their victory by take out their vengeance on Shaw by smothering him with honey and pillow feathers, sending him fleeing into the woods.
+Beth returns in a helicopter to take Boog back home, but, having learned to appreciate his new home, he decides to stay in the forest with Beth's blessing.

-In a pre-credits scene, Shaw, still tarred and feathered, emerges from the woods that night, and gets run over by Bob and Bobbie, who humorously mistake him for Bigfoot and tie him to the roof of their RV.